 Thinking of trying a face mask sewing pattern?
-Today I’m sharing lots of tips to help when making DIY face masks.
+Today I’m sharing lots of tips to help when making DIY face masks and face coverings.
 There are several popular face mask sewing patterns out there and if you’re like me, it can be a little confusing which one to choose.
 Which style?
 How to fasten?
-I’ve been trying out several different homemade fabric face mask patterns the past few weeks & experimenting & making mistakes that I want to share with you to save your time and supplies.
-Read this post to help you make your own decision about choosing a fabric face mask pattern to sew for non-medical use.
+I’ve been trying out several different homemade fabric face mask patterns & experimenting & making mistakes that I want to share with you to save your time and supplies.
+Read this post to help you make your own decision about choosing a fabric face covering pattern to sew for non-medical use

 Want to add nose wire to your face mask?
-I’ll show you at the end of this post how to add nose wire to either mask style.
+Scroll to see my video and details on how to add nose wire to purchased or handmade masks.

 Making fabric masks for kids?
-See the bottom of this post for tips for sewing masks for kids.
+Scroll to the bottom of this post for tips when sewing masks for kids.

 Types of DIY fabric face mask sewing patterns

-I tried out several variations of two different general types of DIY face mask sewing patterns:
+I tried out several variations of three different general types of DIY face mask sewing patterns:

 - Pleated fabric face mask sewing patterns